Iterative Hierarchical Attention for Answering Complex Questions over Long Documents: Model

 \section{Model}

-In this section, we first introduce how to compute query embeddings for multi-hop questions.
-Then, we discuss building a retrieval index for documents using a finetuned language model, ETC \cite{ainslie2020etc}, that is designed for encoding long sequences. \model{} utilizes the fact that long documents are often structured, i.e. relevant information in documents are grouped into sections, to build a retrieval index at both sentence and paragraph levels.
-Finally, we present our multi-hop retrieval algorithm from the precomputed index.
-Additional layers and downstream models required for the experiments will be introduced in the next section (\S \ref{sec:experiment}).
+In this section, we first introduce how to compute neural representations for questions and context at different levels.
+Then, we present the iterative process that attends to information in the document and updates the query vector.
+Additional layers or simple downstream models required for different downstream tasks will be explained in the next section (\S \ref{sec:experiment}).